jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Event Message

-Events are messages sent to notify other actors about actions that occurred.
+An Event is a type of message sent to notify other actors about actions that occurred.

 ```fsharp
 type PriceQuote = { QuoterId: string; RetailerId: string; RfqId: string; ItemId: string; RetailPrice: decimal; DiscountPrice: decimal }